 Atlas Registrations Adjustments

-This page explains how to manually improve the atlas registration for a slice so the anatomy matches well in the area that matters for analysis.
+This page explains how to manually improve atlas registration for a slice.

 What you are adjusting

-In this view, you are matching landmarks between the atlas and the 4x slice image.
+You are matching landmarks between the atlas and the project's anatomical reference image.

-As you add and move points, the atlas fit updates to better follow the tissue.
+As you add and move points, the atlas fit updates.

 Open the Registration view